hummmblelu/DNBGFA/README.md

-This repository contains impelementation of DNBGDA model[1]
+This repository contains impelementations of DNBGDA l[1].

 To run the code, you need to prepare two R objects X, and m_len.
 X is the list of term-document matrix (tm package) and m_len denoces number of documents from each source at eatch time stamp.
-You can load the example dataset to get familiar with the required format:
+You can load the example dataset in R to get familiar with the required format:

 ```
 load("example_data.RData")